pythonclubmtl/learning_python3/00-getting-python.md

 [<img src="https://i.postimg.cc/MK2ntdV4/win-in-win.jpg">](https://i.postimg.cc/MK2ntdV4/win-in-win.jpg)

 It is actually quite easy to run a "computer within your computer", a virtual computer that is being emulated by the hardware that you have on your computer.
-Virtual Machine allow you to conviently run a Mac OS Virtual Machine on your Windows machine or a Windows machine on a Linux host.
+Virtual Machine allow you to conveniently run a Mac OS Virtual Machine on your Windows machine or a Windows machine on a Linux host.
 Virtual Box (https://www.virtualbox.org/) is a virtualization (open source software), basically, it can run a virtual Linux computer in a window of your computer, allowing you to minimize your browser or music in the background while you are working on your Python code.
 Once you are within your Linux machine, you will (virtually) be running the exact same computer as any other person in the room.
 You should encounter the exact same errors, bugs and unexpected problems as everybody else.
 This will help us save a tremendous amount of time that we will use to better focus on Python instead of spending time solving  OS or software related issues.

-However, since installing and setting up a Virtual Machine will also slow down your learning experience, since you might also enounter some bugs related to your current OS, we actually recommend that your first get started with a Python distribution adapted for your OS in order to go through the 3 first sessions.
+However, since installing and setting up a Virtual Machine will also slow down your learning experience, since you might also encounter some bugs related to your current OS, we actually recommend that your first get started with a Python distribution adapted for your OS in order to go through the 3 first sessions.
 You would ideally switch to your Linux Virtual Machine, that will be ready to use by then, when you will start the fourth session: Lists and Dictionaries.

 ### The Python(s)